8 4 12

 All these discoveries brought on what we know as the Industrial Revolution.

-This completely changed the way we worked and lived.
+Which completely changed the way we worked and lived.

 I believe all our recent discoveries with space travel, electronics and the internet are propelling us forward faster than ever into the digital revolution.